SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/welcome.md

 but do look it up if your interested, its quite interesting.

 ### so what does SBTCVM do exactly?
-The 'VM' in SBTCVM referees to SBTCVM's virtual implementation of a balanced ternary computer.
+The 'VM' in SBTCVM refers to SBTCVM's virtual implementation of a balanced ternary computer.
 Its written in python, so its not the fastest thing in the world (6.5KHz CPU), but it does have: